orbitalchicken/Roadmap/README.md

             vignettes should look better, and the same in all themes support prefer-dark-themes
             treeview in sidebar shows unecessary "(empty)" when dirs have no subdirs

-    mintinstall:
-        UI redesign
-        when apt cache is missing, it just says not available.
-Instead it could tell the user or even help the user to refresh the cache. redesign main page to feature essential apps

     mintwelcome:
         consider accompanying the user and hinting at things he/she might want to do (codecs, popular settings, popular apps etc..)